 |Presumably a female on left and male on right.|

 |My lifer Yellow-footed.
 This is the first individual my eyes met as I drove along the levee road.|

-This species is easily separated from Western Gull by leg color (as adults).
+Adults are easily separated from Western Gull by leg color.
 Although, on two occasions during my visit, I watched adult Yellow-footeds fly away with their legs dangling under their tails.
 The shadow from their tails obscured the yellow color on the feet and legs, resulting in what both Guy McCaskie and I swore was pink.
-We realized this was an illusion as lighting was playing a trick on our eyes.
+We realized this was a lighting effect playing tricks on our eyes.

 What if the birds are sitting or in the water?
 There have been more and more isolated sightings of Western Gulls at the Salton Sea.
 This could make for a great ID challenge.
 Consider the two birds below:

-What is more of a challange is telling apart the younger aged individuals.
+What is more of a challenge is telling apart the younger-aged individuals.
 When looking at first cycle birds, notice that Yellow-footed has paler underparts and an obvious white patch on parts of the belly: